mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 * A populist leader is one that creates the hard line.
 When economic and financial collapse does happen it removes the percieved line from both an individual and societies reality.
 But a hard line is needed; some Demands when connect only hurt everyone.
 These Demands must be filtered and thus the hard line has to be created.
 Society wants a hard line and a populist leader promises one.

+* Modern politics is awful.
+The left wants you to ignore your brain but the right wants you to ignore your heart.
+Both are failures.

 ## WW3 One Liners:
 * Russia and China won't let you have a democratic republic anymore.
 They want you to choose a democracy or a republic.
 Unfortunetly both of these infinitely worse than the combination.
 But still, all three fail at infinity.